zackaira/Blockons/readme.txt

 Transform your WordPress site today with Blockons, and experience the power of easy, effective website building!

-## Blockons Offers the following blocks
+## Blockons Offers the following Advanced Editor Blocks

 Use any of the following gutenberg blocks to build your website, they all come with customizable settings to fit your website design.